Constructing Witnesses for Lower Bounds on Behavioural Distances: Proof System

 Then, we define the following derivation rules:

-We write \(\PTs{X}\) for the smallest set which contains all instances of the \emph{(zero)} and \emph{(lab)} rules for \(x,y \in X\), and is closed under applications of all instances of \emph{(symm)}, \emph{(weak)}, and \emph{(exp)} for any \(x,y \in X\) and \(\varepsilon \in \UIQ\). \end{definition} As is usual, we will write \(\vdash x \apart{\varepsilon} y\) to mean that the given judgment is provable, i.e., there is a proof tree in \(\PTs{X}\) with the given judgment at the root. \begin{remark} Note that the restriction to supports in \emph{(exp)} means proofs, which are finite depth by definition, will also be finite breadth even when the LMC under consideration has an infinite state space.
-This allows us to provide witnesses as both finite proof trees and finite modal formulas.
+We write \(\PTs{X}\) for the smallest set which contains all instances of the \emph{(zero)} and \emph{(lab)} rules for \(x,y \in X\), and is closed under applications of all instances of \emph{(symm)}, \emph{(weak)}, and \emph{(exp)} for any \(x,y \in X\) and \(\varepsilon \in \UIQ\). \end{definition} Note that we write conditions as premises in the rules rather than as separate side-conditions for convenience.
+As suggested by the definition of \(\PTs{X}\), this makes both the \emph{(zero)} and \emph{(lab)} rules axioms.
+Further, strictly speaking, \emph{(exp)} is a family of rules, indexed by the maps \(h\).
+The set \(\PTs{X}\) can be thought of as the set of all proof trees which can be built from the given rules.
+As is usual, we will write \(\vdash x \apart{\varepsilon} y\) to mean that the given judgment is provable, i.e., there is a proof tree in \(\PTs{X}\) with the given judgment at the root. \begin{remark} Note that the restriction to \(\supps\) in \emph{(exp)} means proofs, which are finite depth by definition, will also be finite breadth even when the LMC under consideration has an infinite state space.
+This is because \(\{ s \in X \mid \tau(x)(s) \neq \tau(y)(s) \}\) is a subset of \(\supp(\tau(x)) \cup \supp(\tau(y))\), which is finite by assumption.
+We will see later that this allows us to provide witnesses as both finite proof trees and finite modal formulas.
 This improves on the earlier work of~\cite{DBLP:conf/fossacs/RadyB23} which restricts to finite state spaces.
 We illustrate this improvement in \cref{ex:randwalk}, once we have shown soundness and completeness of the proof system, and its correspondence with modal formulas. \end{remark}